Course Meeting Times

 We expect you to attend the lectures.
 The lectures will explain the concepts that you are expected to understand, and in addition there will be live demonstrations that are important to your understanding of the material.
 We also expect you to read the material we have prepared before the class.

 Graduate student tutors will be available throughout the semester, and you are strongly encouraged to seek their help.
-Tutoring sessions will be on Thursdays from 11:00 to 15:00 hours.
+Tutoring sessions will be on Mondays from 10:00 to 12:30 hours and on Thursdays from 10:00 to 11:30 hours.
 Initially they will be up to students, but we may switch to a sign-up system by the campus virtual if there is a problem with overcrowded sessions.

 J. J. Rodes-Roca, A. Durá i J. Vera.
 Fonaments físics de les construccions arquitectòniques: Vectors lliscants, geometria de masses i estàtica.
 Publicacions de la Universitat d’Alacant (Alacant, 2011) (Catalan/Valencian)

 A. Durá i J. Vera.
 Fundamentos físicos de las construcciones arquitectónicas: Vectores deslizantes, geometría de masas y estática.
-Publicaciones de la Universidad de Alicante (Alicante, 2003) (Spanish)
+Publicaciones de la Universidad de Alicante (Alicante, 2003) (Spanish and a Catalan/Valencian version too)

 When the material in the Study Guide and your notes are too concise for your taste, you can turn to the textbook, which provides more detailed derivations and explanations of the results and formulas.
 It also has more worked examples and problems, problem-solving hints, etc. Homework problems could be assigned from the textbook.